 Each summer, the UNH Graduate School and the Center for Excellence and Innovation in Teaching and Learning co-sponsor the Summer Program on College Teaching.
-All summer 2018 college teaching GRAD courses are online.
-Scheduled course offerings for the 2018 program are as follows:
+All summer 2019 college teaching GRAD courses are online.
+Registration begins March 25th.
+Scheduled course offerings for the 2019 program are as follows:

 Issues faced within the classroom including course goal-setting, evaluation methods, classroom climate, individual differences, instructional approaches, teaching and learning resources.
 Cr/F.

 We will review several cognitive theories of learning and explore their application in educational contexts.
 We will identify teaching strategies that have been empirically demonstrated to enhance the use of cognitive skills and improve learning and teaching effectiveness.
 Topics include: prior knowledge, individual differences, and learning; expertise reversal effect; feedback and learning; desirable difficulties; interleaving and spacing of practice; illusions of competence; principles of multimedia learning; retrieval practice and test-enhanced learning; worked examples; conceptual change; self-explanation and learning; learning from text; cognitively-based approaches to study.

 The focus of this course is on the improvement of teaching and learning in a teacher's own course, primarily on the work related to course-level research and assessment at the postsecondary level.
 Throughout the course we will read and discuss what Cross, Angelo, Steadman, Barkley, Howell Major and others have written about classroom research and assessment.